chooyan-eng/crop_your_image/README.md

 ## Note

-Please note that this package is at the very starting point of developping.
-I'm always waiting for your [feedbacks](https://github.com/chooyan-eng/crop_your_image/issues) and [Pull Requests](https://github.com/chooyan-eng/crop_your_image/pulls) for making crop_your_image more handy and useful with less bugs.
+crop_your_image is under developping and it's still possible to happen broken change at any time.
+Any [feedbacks](https://github.com/chooyan-eng/crop_your_image/issues) and [Pull Requests](https://github.com/chooyan-eng/crop_your_image/pulls) are welcome to make crop_your_image more handy and useful with less bugs.

 ## Usage